Keristero/webcam-activity-bot/readme.md

 # purpose
 Discord bot which watches a website every second and compares the number of visually changed pixels (activity), when it exceeds a threshhold it notifies your channel with a screenshot, and records a gif of the activity - which is sent once the activity is finished.

+Also supports scaring cats with `/spook` via connected speaker.

 # How to use
 ...dont
 This is very hardcoded for my use, it expects an environment.js